hansonry/ryannet/README.md

 # RyanNet

-A two file c library that can do cross platform network communications with and emphasis on game development.
+A two file c library that can do cross platform network communications with an emphasis on game development.

 ## Getting Started